shadmansaleh/codes2pdf/README.md

 ## Dependencies

-This generator works in both Linux and Windows, so check how to install texlive in your OS.
+This generator works in both Linux and Windows, so check how to install TeX Live in your OS.

-texlive for linux:
+TeX Live for linux:

     aptitude install texlive

-texlive for windows:
+TeX Live for Windows:

     download installer (install-tl-windows.exe) from https://www.tug.org/texlive/acquire-netinstall.html